r3c/creep/README.md

 		...
 	}

-You can specify additional options depending on the protocol you're using.
-To specify options just add an `options` property containing required options as a JSON object:
+You can specify some options depending on the protocol you're using.
+To specify options just add a `options` JSON object property holding required options:

 	{
 		...